HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 ![Add AS Policy](/images/as-group-details.jpg)

 And then select **AS Policies** tab and click **Add AS Policy**
 ![Add AS Policy](/images/as-policy-demo.jpg)

-In my example I will create two policies to simulate an increase of load and add instances to serve my application or decrease load.
+In my example, I will create two policies to simulate an increase of load and add instances to serve my application or decrease load.
 You can see the configuration of my two policies below:

 - Policy **as-policy-demo-up** tells the AS Group: If the average CPU Usage of AS Group is higher or equal 80%, then add 1 instance